 Who Pays for My Treatment?

-The Commonwealth of Virginia will pay for all evidence collection after an assault, STI prevention, and emergency contraception.
+The Commonwealth of Virginia will pay for all evidence collection after an assault, STI & HIV prevention medications, and emergency contraception.
 Additional medical services, if needed, should be covered by private insurance.
 If you submit claims through your parent's insurance, they may learn about your visit to the emergency room through the insurance company.
 You may discuss your payment options with the hospital accounting department.
 The Department of Student Health recognizes that there can be financial barriers to obtaining appropriate care and will assist you in obtaining the care that you need.

 After your emergency room visit, it is important for you to seek follow-up care at Student Health.
 There is no charge for an office visit with a clinician, but there are charges for any laboratory tests that are needed.